borenstein-lab/burrito/docs/data_input.md

 <h3>Taxonomic hierarchy</h3>

-The user can provide a custom tree describing the taxonomic relationships between OTUs (7) (by default the visualization uses the Greengenes taxonomy).
+The user can provide a custom tree describing the taxonomic relationships between OTUs (by default the visualization uses the Greengenes taxonomy).
 All OTUs (or lowest-level taxa) in the OTU table must have a unique row in the corresponding hierarchy file.

 <a href="https://elbo-spice.gs.washington.edu/shiny/burrito/Data/examples/example_tax_hierarchy.txt" target="_blank">Example </a>

 <h3>Choosing a summary taxonomic level</h3>

-Once all data upload options are complete, the user selects a taxonomic hierarchy level to summarize the data to (11).
+Once all data upload options are complete, the user selects a taxonomic hierarchy level to which the data will be summarized.
-The highest-resolution level can be chosen (e.g. OTU) and the user will be able to visualize function contributions down to the OTU level.
+If the user chooses the highest level of resolution (e.g. OTU), the visualization will display function attributions down to the level of individual OTUs.
 However, by choosing a lower-resolution level the visualization will load faster, be more responsive, and use less memory.